frankiegu/server/README.md

    CREATE DATABASE joyreaddb WITH ENCODING='UTF8' OWNER=joyreaduser CONNECTION LIMIT=-1;
    ```
  ### Development
-  - Clone the repo and put it in an appropriate `GOPATH`
+  - Clone the repo and put it in an appropriate `GOPATH`.
+For eg: `$GOPATH/src/github.com/joyread/server`
+  - Configure the values in `config/app.yaml`
   - Run `go get -d ./...` or `dep ensure` inside the project folder
   - Then `go run ./cmd/joyread/main.go`.
-This will run the joyread server
+This will run the joyread server on the port mentioned in the `app.yaml` configuration.
+Default port is `8080`
   - In order to compile SCSS, you can do `gulp` inside the project folder